Kourtney Kardashian Reportedly Spends ‘A Ton’ Of Time With Scott Disick & Sofia Richie

 As previously reported by The Inquisitr, Scott Disick recently revealed during an episode of Keeping Up With the Kardashians that Sofia Richie has no problem with him being close to Kourtney Kardashian.

-Scott told Khloe Kardashian during a family trip to Bali that when he first began to date Sofia she told him that she would never come between he and Kourtney’s relationship, or their family.
+Scott told Khloe Kardashian during a family trip to Bali that when he first began to date Sofia, she told him that she would never come between his and Kourtney’s relationship, or their family.

 Sofia reportedly asked Scott to simply communicate with her and keep her comfortable in the situation, which Disick revealed he found to be extremely mature, especially since Richie is only 20-years-old.